The Australian Cattle Dog is known for its versatility.

 ACDs are true-blue loyal, famously smart, ever alert, and wary of strangers.
 If an ACD isn’t challenged, he easily becomes bored and gets into mischief.
 It is recommended that ACD owners participate with their dog in some work, sport, or regular exercise to keep him mentally and physically fit.”

-Today’s Australian Cattle Dogs to do it all; Agility, Barn Hunt, Conformation, Dock Diving, Herding, Lure Coursing, Obedience, Rally, Search and Rescue, and most importantly they are loyal companion dogs.
+Today’s Australian Cattle Dogs do it all; Agility, Barn Hunt, Conformation, Dock Diving, Herding, Lure Coursing, Obedience, Rally, Search and Rescue, and most importantly they are loyal companion dogs.

 2019 ACDCGLA Officers